Korean Social Democratic Party: Ideology

 The Korean Democratic Party was initially founded by Cho Man-sik as a nationalist party that could potentially play a significant role in a coalition with the communists.
 After Cho's arrest, the party transitioned into a satellite party of the communists.
 During its Second Congress in 1947, the KDP formally incorporated the theory of "people's democratic revolution" into its program; while not explicitly mentioning socialism, the KDP declared it was unconditionally supportive of the political and social reforms done in North Korea.
 It also supported friendly ties with the Soviet Union and adopted democratic centralism to its structure.

 Since its neutralization and effective demise by the WPK, the party has been used in North Korean propaganda targeting foreign sympathizers.
 In 1981, the party was renamed to the Korean Social Democratic Party.
-Because of the ostensible social democratic ideology, which is intelligible to foreigners, the Social Democratic Party is used in such propaganda much more than the other legal minor party, Chondoist Chongu Party.
+Because of the ostensible social democratic ideology, which is intelligible to foreigners, the Social Democratic Party is used in such propaganda much more than the other legal minor party, the Chondoist Chongu Party.
 In the 1990s, the KSDP published periodical magazines in Korean and English.
 These magazines sought to simultaneously convince foreigners that North Korea has a multi-party system with independent parties, but also contradictorily that minor parties in North Korea support the Workers' Party of Korea without reservation.

 Organization

 The KSDP was a member of the Democratic Front for the Reunification of Korea from 1949 until the front's dissolution in 2024.
 It participated in the front alongside the other legal political parties and organisations of North Korea.

 From 1982 until the early 2000s, the party distributed its party journal abroad in Korean and English translation.
 Contrary to its usual portrayal in official propaganda, for a brief time in the mid-to-late 1980s, the party's journal featured texts raising criticism of government policies.
 These included calls to give more support to people with disabilities or improve the petition system, as well as raising the potential benefits of allowing more than one candidate per election district and allowing voters to decide which would be elected.
 It is believed these statements may have been linked to a brief liberalization of North Korea's justice system that occurred around the same time.
 Since the mid-2000s, its party journal is only available online.

 The party was headed by Pak Yong-il until his death in 2022.
 The previous chairman was Kim Yong-dae.
 As of January 2007, the party had more than 30,000 members.
+In March 2026, North Korean state media identified Ri Son-gwon as the chairman of the KSDP.